Effective behavior of heterogeneous media governed by strain gradient elasticity: Hanging bar

 This is shown in the Figure \ref{fig:hetero}(c) as the solid line.

-We generalize to a periodic bar with $N$ periods in the case of equal material lengths, $\lambda_1=\lambda_2= \lambda$.
-Figure \ref{fig:hetero}(c) shows the effect of $\lambda$ for the cases $N=1,10$.
-We see that when $N$ is large, the effective elastic modulus interpolates between the harmonic and arithmetic means.
-This is consistent with the analysis of M\"uller and Francfort \cite{muller_1994}.
-However, this figure also shows that there is a dependence on the number of periods $N$.
+We then consider a periodic bar with $N$ periods ($\ell=1/N$) in the case of equal material lengths, $\lambda_1=\lambda_2= \lambda$.
+Figure \ref{fig:hetero}(c) shows the effect of $\lambda$ for the cases $\ell =1, 1/10$ ($N=1,10$).
+We see that for the case $\ell =1/10$, the effective elastic modulus interpolates between the harmonic and arithmetic means as $\lambda$ goes from zero to $10^2$.
+This is as we expect from the analysis of M\"uller and Francfort \cite{muller_1994} in the limit $\ell \to 0$ described in the introduction (specifically, (\ref{eq:fm})).

-Figure \ref{fig:hetero}(d) shows how the effective elastic modulus changes with the number of periods $N$ in the bar for large and small material lengths.
-When the material lengths are large, the boundary layer dominates and the effective elastic modulus remains close to the arithmetic mean with no significant dependence on the number of segments.
-In contrast, when the material lengths are small, we see that the effective modulus increases with the number of segments.
-To understand this, recall that we approach the elastic solution.
-Since $E_1<E_2$, we have a larger strain in the first segment even though it has a smaller stress under uniform body force.
-This effect diminishes with the number of segments, and the effective elastic modulus approaches the harmonic mean $\bar{E} = \langle E^{-1} \rangle^{-1}$ corresponding to a purely elastic bar.
+More importantly, we see from Figure \ref{fig:hetero}(c) that the effective elastic modulus for the case $\ell=1$ is different from that in the case $\ell=1/10$.
+This means that the effective elastic modulus can depend on $\ell$ for a fixed $\lambda$.
+We explore this further in Figure \ref{fig:hetero}(d) that shows how the effective elastic modulus changes with $\ell$ in the bar for two fixed values of material scale $\lambda$.
+Note that the limit of small $\ell$ is consistent with the results of the M\"uller and Francfort \cite{muller_1994} in (\ref{eq:fm}).
+When the material lengths are large, the boundary layer dominates and the effective elastic modulus remains close to the arithmetic mean with no significant dependence on $\ell$.
+In contrast, when the material lengths are small, we see that the effective modulus decreases with $\ell$.
+To understand this, recall that we approach the elastic solution as $\lambda$ is small.
+Therefore in a two segment bar with $\ell=1$, we have a larger strain in the first segment since $E_1<E_2$ even though it has a smaller stress under uniform body force.
+This results in a smaller effective elastic modulus.
+This effect diminishes with decreasing $\ell$ (increasing number of unit cells), and the effective elastic modulus approaches the harmonic mean $\bar{E} = \langle E^{-1} \rangle^{-1}$ corresponding to a purely elastic bar.

-The analysis of M\"uller and Francfort \cite{muller_1994} studies the case where specimen is large compared to the microstructure and material scale.
-However, Figures \ref{fig:hetero}(c) and (d) show that there is a strong interplay between the material scale ($\lambda$), the microstructure scale ($l$) and the scale of specimen $L$.
-We explore this further in the next Section.
+In summary, this simple boundary value problem shows that the overall response of a heterogeneous material governed microscopically by strain gradient elasticity has a nontrivial dependence on the ratio between the material heterogeneity and the macroscopic scale.
+We explore this systematically in the next section.